 Gianina K. Lockley is a scholar and interdisciplinary artist whose research and creative interests focus on the study of race, class, gender and sexuality within both staged performances and the performance practices of everyday.
-She is a doctoral student in the Department of Theatre and Performance Studies at the University of Maryland, College Park and is currently pursuing a professional certificate in Museum Studies and Material Culture.
-Lockley is a 2018 recipient of the International Program for Creative Collaboration & Research Grant (Ghana); 2017-2019 UMD Deans Fellow (South Africa), and former Research Associate at the David C. Driskell Center for the Study of African Americans and the African Diaspora.
+She is a doctoral student in the School of Theatre, Dance and Performance Studies at the University of Maryland, College Park and is currently pursuing a professional certificate in Women’s Studies.
+Lockley is a 2019 recipient of the James F. Harris Arts & Humanities Visionary Scholarship; 2018 recipient of the International Program for Creative Collaboration & Research Grant (Ghana); 2017-2019 UMD Deans Fellow; and former Research Associate at the David C. Driskell Center for the Study of African Americans and the African Diaspora.
 She received her MFA in Interdisciplinary Art and Media from Columbia College Chicago, BS in Chemistry from Howard University and certificates in Diversity and Inclusion, Project Leadership and Nonprofit Executive Leadership from Cornell University and the Lilly Family School of Philanthropy at Indiana University-Purdue University.
 She has also studied abroad at the United States International University in Nairobi, Kenya and has conducted autoethnographic research in Kenya, Tanzania, Ghana, Nigeria, India, Japan, and South Africa -- including visits to the slave castles of Cape Coast, Ghana.

 She has won numerous awards for her work in promoting diversity in higher education including the Columbia College Chicago’s Graduate Opportunity Award (2008), Columbia College Chicago Diversity Award (2008), Getz Graduate Award (2007) and the Lya Dym Rosenblum travel grant (2007).
-She serves as a consultant and facilitator to schools and professional organizations on how to better engage in conversations related to diversity, equity, and inclusion.
+She serves as a diversity, equity, and inclusion consultant and facilitator to schools and professional organizations.

 Lockley has performed her one woman play, Just how black?
 (2009), an ethnoautobiographical exploration into the performativity of blackness throughout the African Diaspora, at The Kennedy Center's 15th Annual Page-to-Stage New Play Festival; Stage TWO Theater; Book and Paper Gallery at Columbia College Chicago; and the Raw Space Gallery in Chicago.
 Her work has been featured in many publications including the United States International University Gazette Newspaper in Nairobi, Kenya--I am point five (0.5): half-African, half-American (2004), and The Columbia Chronicle (Rodriques, 2003).